athaqilmakarim/os212/links.md

 # Operating Systems Important Links

 ## 1. [OS Main Site](https://os.vlsm.org/)
-Inside this side, you can see all of the material and contents of the Operating System 212 Course.
+Inside this site, you can see all of the material and contents of the Operating System 212 Course.

 ## 2. [What is an Operating System](https://whatis.techtarget.com/definition/operating-system-OS)